borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 observer.observe(node);
 ```

-In the callback function iterate through `entries`, exactly as in the previous version, or consider only the first object.
+In the callback function iterate through `entries`, exactly as in the previous version, or test the first object only.

 ```js
 /*